Home / FAQ

 Do I have to interact with the biological parents of the child I foster?

+Most likely.
+The children’s level of contact with their biological families varies greatly from case to case.
 In most cases, the aim of foster care is for the child to be reunited with their biological family.
 This may require that you have some level of interaction with the biological parents, but every situation is different.
 There are some cases in which there will be lots of contact with the biological family and some cases in which it is actually prohibited.

 Am I responsible for paying for all of the child’s needs?

 No. Each child in foster care has full medical care provided by a medical card.
+Foster parents also receive a tax-free reimbursement for the child’s expenses.

 Centerstone Logo